 Accidents and illness do happen, but if at all possible, you need to turn up to your venue and on time.
-We can apply for special consideration if you take your exam under these circumstances, but will need written verification (usually a Doctor's/Hospital note), which you will need to give to the Exams Officer immediately. exams@chewvalleyschool.co.uk
+We can apply for special consideration if you take your exam under these circumstances, but will need written verification (usually a Consultants's/Hospital note), which you will need to give to the Exams Officer immediately. exams@chewvalleyschool.co.uk

-If you cannot get in for the exam at all, you need to ring the school immediately this becomes apparent on 01275 334225 (direct line to the Exams Office) and email the Exams Officer to tell them the circumstances (email addresses are on page 2).
+If you cannot get in for the exam at all, you need to ring the school immediately this becomes apparent on 01275 334225 (direct line to the Exams Office) and email the Exams Officer to tell them the circumstances exams@chewvalleyschool.co.uk

 Do not expect the absence line to pass on messages about absence from exams due to illness/injury as these will not reach us in time for the start of morning exams.